flutter/website/src/content/platform-integration/web/embedding-flutter-web.md

 You can embed a single-view Flutter web app into any HTML element of your web page.

-To tell Flutter web in which element to render, pass an object with a `config` field to the `_flutter.loader.load` function that specifies a `HTMLElement` as the `hostElement`.
+To tell Flutter web which element to render into, pass an object with a `config` field to the `_flutter.loader.load` function that specifies a `HTMLElement` as the `hostElement`.